colemanm/geocoding/README.md

 geocoding-issues
 ================

-For reporting bad reverse geocoding results from Nominatim
+The geocoding results in Pushpin are often not returned in full (particularly cities and places) from the Nominatim API, usually due to data errors on OSM place relations or boundaries.